todaypurpose/blog/content/posts/health-money-time.md

 ### What's wrong with saving too much?

 Most of people working think about making money to save for retirement.
 When time comes, that money will be used for enjoying life they'll have more free time.
 It also exists now many [F.I.R.E](https://en.wikipedia.org/wiki/FIRE_movement) (early retirement) gurus that keeps talking about living frugally to a point where you sacrifice social life, family and friends.
 It is true that investing early will make a difference with the amount of money you'll end up with in 30+ years, but who guarantee you that you'll live until then?
 Even if you reach that stage, what will we do with this million dollars saved/invested when I'll lay in my hospital bed?
+No one died saying "I wish I had more money".
 Will your physical condition at 50+ years old will allow you doing the same type of activities as your 30s?

 **Money exists to be spent**.
 You'll never regret into **spending money into experiences or things that can create memories** (either good or bad).
 They add a lot into fulfilling your life and shape the way we are:
 ![Life Experiences](/img/life-experiences.jpg)